Using Societal Issues to Recruit and Retain STEM Students

 Societal Issues Promote Self-Efficacy, Establish Relevance, and Drive Motivation

 Making engagement with society a fundamental and intentional part of high quality learning as well as involving projects in a social context allows students learn in their own cultural context provides a motivation for and improves the quality of learning.
 Incorporating societal issues into instruction also encourages and provides mechanisms for students to see themselves as key players in learning and projects that are relevant to their lives, improves their sense of self-efficacy.
 Further, featuring social projects as part of the institutional mission helps students to see themselves as part of efforts which they value and motivates them to engage.
+There is also a lot of evidence that societally relevant curriculum especially supports students with diverse identities that want to make sure that their work and lives contributes positively to society.

 High Impact Practices